Antony-Thornton/MS2---Memory-Game/README.md

 Learn the difference between ===, == and =.
 Had an issue where the JS code didnt work as expected due to not having the right amount of =.

 Learn to structure Javascript a little better.
 Code ended up being a bit messy.

+In some places code was re used.
+Evaluate the final product post project to see what could be done better.
+Similar thing when I started learning VBA